 The Pesticide Usage Monitoring Group (PUMG) records the use of crop protection products within Northern Ireland.
 A cyclical programme examines pesticide usage in all sectors of the agricultural and horticultural industries.
-Principally, the data collected provides information for consideration by the Advisory Committee on Pesticides.
+Principally, the data collected provides information for consideration by the UK Expert Committee on Pesticides..

 The data may also be used by those involved in: